OFFICE SPACE – 15 SMART QUESTIONS

 You can mitigate the need for a larger or smaller space while still in a lease if you work with a building owner who owns multiple buildings.

 Multiple building owners will offer an out-clause.
-This out-clause allows you to move into another one of their spaces on a 90-180 day written notice you out of your current lease without penalty.
+This out-clause allows you to move into another one of their spaces on a 90-180 day written notice you are out of your current lease without penalty.

 A long-term lease (1+ years) is a good deal if you know you will not need more space and the commercial market in your area is tight on space.
-Lease pricing in this tight supply market is likely to rise rapidly, and you don’t want to be priced out of your office space when your lease comes up for renewal.
+Lease pricing in this tight supply market will likely rise rapidly, and you don’t want to be priced out of your office space when your lease comes up for renewal.
 Many leases contain annual price escalation clauses.

 Be careful with these clauses because they can lock you into 5+% annual increases even in a falling rental market.